 then that Supplier Party shall, to the extent that it is reasonably able to do so, install a Communications Hub such that the Communications Hub Function will be capable of forming part of a Smart Metering System with both the Smart Meter for which it is a Responsible Supplier and the Smart Meter for which it is not a Responsible Supplier.

-On completion of the installation of a Communications Hub in accordance with Section F7.1, risk of loss or destruction of or damage to the Communications Hub shall cease to vest in the Party which ordered the Communications Hub (or, in the case of Special Installation Mesh Communications Hubs, shall cease to vest in the Supplier Party which took delivery of the Communications Hub).
+On completion of the installation of a Communications Hub in accordance with Section F7.1, risk of loss or destruction of or damage to the Communications Hub shall cease to vest in the Party in which risk previously vested, which will either have been the Party which ordered the Communications Hub or the Party which obtained the Communications Hub under a Communications Hub Transfer (or, in the case of Special Installation Mesh Communications Hubs, shall cease to vest in the Supplier Party which took delivery of the Communications Hub).

 Risk in the Communications Hubs following Installation